 However, the adjustment to actually living tiny with two kids under 7 and a dog (and a husband) can be tricky at times.
 At the end of the day, I wouldn’t want to live any other way.
 Being able to save money and leave less of an impact in our environment is just the icing on the cake!

 Are you on Facebook?
-You can check out more of our tiny living adventure HERE.
+You can follow us HERE.